xingxinglian/matic-docs/docs/develop/ethereum-polygon/matic-js/plasma/erc721/withdraw-exit-faster-many.md

 title: withdrawExitFasterMany
 keywords:
 - 'plasma client, erc721, withdrawExitFasterMany, polygon, sdk'
-description: 'Get started with maticjs'
+description: 'Exit the withdraw process.'
 ---

 `withdrawExitFasterMany` method can be used to approve all tokens.